Gertak Sanggul

-Gertak Sanggul is a village within the city of George Town in the Malaysian state of Penang.
-It is located within the Southwest Penang Island District, at the southwestern coast of Penang Island.
+Gertak Sanggul is a suburb of George Town in the Malaysian state of Penang.
+It is located at the southwestern coast of Penang Island, about 21 km southwest of the city centre.
 Gertak Sanggul is an agricultural village, with fisheries and pig farming as its economic mainstays.

 Etymology

 According to urban legend, Gertak Sanggul was named during World War II, when Penang was under Japanese occupation.
 The Malay ladies in the area, who typically tied their hair into buns (Malay: sanggul), would ride their bicycles along the area's uneven roads, causing their buns to come undone.
 The Japanese administrators on Penang Island henceforth referred to the area as Gertak Sanggul.